 Districts are encouraged to record the use of these exemptions on WTWCMS.
-The number of individuals may not exceed ten (10) percent of the total work registrant population statewide.
 The district must reevaluate an individual's personal exemption status at each recertification for SNAP benefits or at any time the district has reason to believe that circumstances have changed.
 ABAWDs may not be exempted under categorical exemptions and existing Public Assistance (PA) exemption criteria would apply when determining participation by any PA individual in a PA work program.
 Following are the characteristics or situations that would justify exempting an individual who would otherwise be required to participate in SNAP E&T activities:

 - Lack of child care Districts must determine if a parent or caretaker of a child has made reasonable efforts to secure necessary child care.
 This may include referrals by the district to available day care providers.
 If the district determines that such efforts were reasonable and the recipient still lacks necessary child care, the recipient may be exempted from participation in SNAP E&T work activities. - Substantial barriers to employment work registrants with substantial barriers to employment that would make them very difficult to place.
 These barriers include medical problems, language problems, family problems including domestic violence issues and transportation problems.
 Victims of domestic violence must be determined to be exempt from participation in work activities by the district's domestic violence liaison. - Job-attached persons Individuals on a temporary layoff expecting to return to work within 60 days may be exempted from participation in SNAP E&T work activities by the district.
-This includes school employees during summer break as long as the job to which the individual is returning provides employment of 30 hours per week or more or earnings of at least 30 times the federal minimum wage per week. - Migrant and seasonal farm workers - Pregnant (within 30 days of medically verified date of delivery)
+This includes school employees during summer break as long as the job to which the individual is returning provides employment of 30 hours per week or more or earnings of at least 30 times the federal minimum wage per week.

+- Migrant and seasonal farm workers - Pregnant (within 30 days of medically verified date of delivery)